 The Board will consider the appeal at the next scheduled meeting and so notify the complainant of its final decision regarding the challenged material.

-Schools Adopting SBDM

-Reviews of challenged instructional materials in schools which have adopted School Based Decision Making shall follow policies which have been adopted by the School Council.

 EXPLANATION: SB 1 AMENDS KRS 160.345 TO REQUIRE THE SUPERINTENDENT TO DETERMINE WHICH CURRICULUM, TEXTBOOKS, INSTRUCTIONAL MATERIALS, AND STUDENT SUPPORT SERVICES SHALL BE PROVIDED IN THE SCHOOL AFTER CONSULTING WITH THE BOARD, THE PRINCIPAL, AND THE SCHOOL COUNCIL.
 RECONSIDERATION OF INSTRUCTIONAL/LIBRARY MATERIALS IS ADDRESSED IN 08.2322 AP.21.